-The minor in Statistics provides students with a background in the theory and application of statistical methodology.
-It is intended to complement undergraduate degree programs in the Volgenau School and the College of Science, especially those programs that require MATH 113 Analytic Geometry and Calculus I (Mason Core), MATH 114 Analytic Geometry and Calculus II, and STAT 344 Probability and Statistics for Engineers and Scientists I as a part of the major requirements.
+The statistics minor provides students with a background in the methodology and application of statistics.
+It is intended to complement undergraduate degree programs in the College of Engineering and Computing and the College of Science, especially those programs that require MATH 113 Analytic Geometry and Calculus I (Mason Core), MATH 114 Analytic Geometry and Calculus II, and STAT 344 Probability and Statistics for Engineers and Scientists I as a part of the major requirements.

 Total credits: 15

 |STAT 344||Probability and Statistics for Engineers and Scientists I 1,2||3|

 |STAT 354||Probability and Statistics for Engineers and Scientists II 2||3|

 STAT 346 Probability for Engineers and a course in statistics, such as STAT 250 Introductory Statistics I (Mason Core), can be substituted for the STAT 344 Probability and Statistics for Engineers and Scientists I core requirement.

 Students enrolled in the Mathematics, BS may substitute MATH 351 Probability and MATH 352 Statistics for STAT 344 Probability and Statistics for Engineers and Scientists I and STAT 354 Probability and Statistics for Engineers and Scientists II.

 |Introduction to Exploratory Data Analysis|

 |Nonparametric Statistics and Categorical Data Analysis|